 How HEAP Works

 HEAP is a federally funded program that helps income-eligible households pay for heating and cooling costs.
 HEAP also offers Emergency benefits, Heating Equipment Repair and Replacement benefits and Clean and Tune benefits.
 Customers who are eligible for HEAP and other qualifying programs are also eligible for Central Hudson’s Low Income Bill Discount Program.
+If your account receives a HEAP credit, you will automatically be enrolled in our Bill Discount Program.

 Who It's For